perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 of software for everyone, there are definitely wrong choices.
 That wrong choice is anything that requires any thought on your part while you're presenting.
-It's stupidly hard to operate a computer and talk at the same time â especially when you're not sitting in front of the machine but standing at a weird angle that makes it almost impossible to operate a mouse or track pad.
+It's stupidly hard to operate a computer and talk at the same time — especially when you're not sitting in front of the machine but standing at a weird angle that makes it almost impossible to operate a mouse or track pad.
 During a lightning talk it's vital that you keep your rapport with the audience, rather than diverting your attention to